playframework/play-java-jpa-example/README.md

-# Getting started with Play (Java)
+# Play Java Product with JPA

-This project demonstrate how to create a simple CRUD application with Play.
-A screencast to the project exist on [playframework.com](http://playframework.com)
+This project demonstrate how to create a simple CRUD application with Play, using JPA.